Minerals We Use Every Day

 - Advocate for or against mining practices and locations related to concerns associated with human health, wildlife habitat and natural resources.

 How they represent their membership:

-The Board of Directors wishes to thank the following capital campaign partners for their investment in the Museum’s educational programs.
+The Board of Directors wishes to thank these organizations for their investment in the Museum’s educational programs.

 BNSF Railway Foundation